celery/celery/CONTRIBUTING.rst

 First you need to fork the Celery repository, a good introduction to this is in the GitHub Guide: `Fork a Repo`_.

-After you have cloned the repository you should checkout your copy to a directory on your machine:
+After you have cloned the repository, you should checkout your copy to a directory on your machine:

 .. code-block:: console

     $ git clone git@github.com:username/celery.git

-When the repository is cloned enter the directory to set up easy access to upstream changes:
+When the repository is cloned, enter the directory to set up easy access to upstream changes:

 .. code-block:: console